The-DevSec-Blueprint/dsb-digest/bp_how_i_passed_solutions_architect.md

 ![Jon Bonso's Logo](https://raw.githubusercontent.com/The-DevSec-Blueprint/dsb-digest/main/assets/how_i_passed_aws_saa/tutorials_dojo_cheat_sheets.png align="center")

 - **Platform:** [TutorialsDojo Website - Practice Exams](https://portal.tutorialsdojo.com/courses/aws-certified-solutions-architect-associate-practice-exams)
-- **Overview:** These practice exams are tough butclosely mimic the complexity and depth of the actualexam questions.
+- **Overview:** These practice exams are tough but closely mimic the complexity and depth of the actualexam questions.
 Initially, I scored between 40s and 60s, which was demotivating.
 However, after thoroughly reviewing each question and consulting the [TutorialsDojo AWS Cheat Sheets](https://tutorialsdojo.com/aws-cheat-sheets/), my scores improved significantly.

 ### 3. **Whizlabs AWS Labs**

 ![Whizlabs Logo](https://raw.githubusercontent.com/The-DevSec-Blueprint/dsb-digest/main/assets/how_i_passed_aws_saa/whizlabs_logo.svg align="center")

 - **Platform:** [Whizlabs](https://www.whizlabs.com/)
-- **Overview:** For those who prefer a more simulated lab environment, Whizlabs offers a token-based systemto access their labs.
+- **Overview:** For those who prefer a more simulated lab environment, Whizlabs offers a token-based system to access their labs.
 This can be a bit pricey, but it's a worthwhile investment for hands-on learning.
+If you're willing to invest in it, it's well worth it!

 ## Study Schedule